AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 # Get Started with Interactive Live Streaming Premium

-The Interactive Live Streaming SDK for Android enables you to develop reapidly to enhance your social, work, education and IoT apps with real-time engagement.
+The Interactive Live Streaming SDK enables you to develop reapidly to enhance your social, work, education and IoT apps with real-time engagement.

 This page shows the minimum code you need to add interactive live stream into your app by using the Agora Interactive Live Streaming SDK for Android.